Thursday, August 29, 2024

 However, when we ²plug into and reconnect with God, we become a conduit connected to that unlimited, overflowing fountain of infinite love again.

-This enables us to love others ³without receiving from them anything in return because ⁴God is our source of love not others.
+This enables us to love others ³without receiving from them anything in return because ⁴God is our source of love, not others. i.e. other bearers of God's image.

 Without being reconnected to the source of love and life, we run out of gas (love and life, etc.).